 What are OKRs?

-The latest in a monsoon of PMM acronyms, OKRs stands for objectives and key results and its commonplace for orgs to have them in place.
+OKRs stands for objectives and key results and it's commonplace for orgs to have them in place.

-OKRs not only enhance performance management, but they also provide a platform for tracking success via the introduction of measurable goals and targets.
+OKRs enhance performance management and provide a platform for tracking success via the introduction of measurable goals and targets.

 Often in place in a team environment, OKRs are usually set across a defined period to track progress, maintain progression, and introduce contingency plans, when needed.